trentlarson/task-yaml/README.md

 - incrementally migrate to a more (or less) expressive schema
 - migrate to a more (or less) feature-rich and/or UI-rich toolset

-## Specifications
+## Specifications (v 2)

 - Format in [YAML](https://yaml.org/).
 - Optionally, start the file with a "tasks:" line.
 This is important when the file contains other info (eg. a "log").
 - Each task is in a list, with each line beginning with `-`.
-  - A priority number is first, but optional.
-    - The higher the number, the higher should be the priority.
-    - Lists often start without any organization, so this is optional.
-If missing, it has a priority just below the previous task.
-(The top task has top priority, which could be the length of the list or 99... it's currently unspecified.)
+  - Each item has a priority just above the next in the list.
-  - An estimate number comes next.
+  - An estimate number may come first.
+    - Any numeric value as the first item must be an estimate.
     - This is typically a number of hours.
       - The recommendation is to line these up by prefixing single-digit numbers with a "0" (if the range is 00-99).
 Sub-hour lengths are easy with decimals, so ".1" would be lowest visually appealing length; that's precisely 6 minutes... and if really care to distinguish between .1 and .3, more power to you.
     - Another decent approach is to use a power of 2 for number of hours, ie. 0 = 1 hour and 1 = 2 hours and 2 = 4 hours; note that 9 is basically 3 full-time months, too large to get a good estimate and should be broken down before being worked on.
 Smaller increments could be negative, ie. -1 = 30 mins and -2 = 15 minutes.
 But we recognize that most non-computer-scientists would find this hard to translate.
-    - This, too, is optional, but if there is only one number then it is the estimate.
+  - Labels like `<label>:<value>` add other data, eg. `created:2020-05-24`, `due:2020-05-31`, `repeats:monthly`, `id:implement-ids`, `assignee:did:peer:abc123`, `interested:did:sovrin:321cba`
+    - The `id` label is commonly used as a unique identifier for tasks.
+The value can be almost anything, but human-readable names are helpful.
+For example: `id:new-light-fixtures`
+    - The `ref` will refer to another task (even in another project).
+It's best to put it as the only thing on that line, since all other details are loaded from the original task.
+Global references are of the format `ref:taskyaml:...#SOME-ID`; local references (inside the same file) are simpler, eg: `ref:#SOME-ID`
   - The description is all the rest of the line.
-  - That's enough to get started (and it covers the majority of my use cases).
+  - That's enough to get started.
 How's that for a simple intro?
   - Subtasks (ie. parts of the current task) are created with a nested list, where the parent task line ends with a `:` and the subtasks follow in an indented task list (yes, always a list).
-    - Alternatively, use a `subtasks` key with the value being the list of tasks (somtimes expressed as `id:OTHER-ID`).
+    - Alternatively, use a `subtasks` label with the value being the list of tasks (somtimes expressed as `id:OTHER-ID`).
-      - Under consideration: The `supertasks` key shows the reverse of the `subtasks` relationship.
+      - Under consideration: The `supertasks` label shows the reverse of the `subtasks` relationship.
 Note that this should be a list.
-  - Dependent tasks are created with a `blocks` key.
+  - Dependent tasks are created with a `blocks` label.
 (These are tasks that cannot begin until the current one is finished.)
 Again, this is always a list.
-    - Under consideration: The `awaits` key shows the reverse of the `blocks` relationship.
+    - Under consideration: The `awaits` label shows the reverse of the `blocks` relationship.
 (Yes, a list.)
-  - To refer to another task (even in another project), use the label `ref`.
-It's best to put it as the only thing on that line, since all other details will be taken from the original task.
-  - You can add other markers from [Todo.txt](http://todotxt.org/).
+  - Much like the `<label>:<value>` convention, you can add other markers from [Todo.txt](http://todotxt.org/).
-    - These features should be supported by task-yaml tools:
-      - `<label>:<value` adds other data, eg. `created:2020-05-24`, `due:2020-05-31`, `repeats:monthly`, `id:implement-ids`, `assignee:did:peer:abc123`, `interested:did:sovrin:321cba`
-        - The `id` label is commonly used as a unique identifier for tasks.
-          - Tools will expect that the value is a URI.
-Global references are of the format `id:taskyaml:...#OTHER-ID`.
-Local references are obviously simpler, like `id:OTHER-ID`; they are anything not parsable as a global reference, and shouldn't contain a `:` as part of the ID.
      - Under consideration: `+` can mark a project/supertask, eg. `+home` or `+yard` or `+family-reunion`.
         - This should be treated as the ID for that parent task/project.
 Tools may wish to show a project in the same list, together with the tasks, since a project is just a long-running task, eh.
         - in other words, this is a shortcut for `supertasks` (see above).